Hibari-K/bigint_mul_avx512f/README.md

 # zmm_mul
-Multiply with using ZMM registers
+Multiplication using AVX-512F instructions with naive algorithm